Leveraging modal structure similarity for simulation of spatially evolving wakes: Methodology

 where $\langle \cdot \rangle$ denotes the ensemble average.
 For turbulent wakes, the inner product $\{ \vect{Q}^{(1)}(\vect{x},t), \vect{Q}^{(2)}(\vect{x},t) \}$ is defined as

-where the asterisk denotes the Hermitian transpose, and $\mathbf{W}$ is a positive-definite Hermitian matrix, which for this study, has dimensions $N_r \times N_r$, containing the quadrature weights corresponding to the radial grid used in the simulation.
+where the asterisk denotes the conjugate transpose of the original matrix, and $\mathbf{W}$ is a positive-definite Hermitian matrix, which for this study, has dimensions $N_r \times N_r$, containing the quadrature weights corresponding to the radial grid used in the simulation.

-In this study, SPOD is utilized to extract the eigenspectra of the velocity field in the near- to intermediate-wake region downstream of the disk, with comparisons drawn across different Reynolds numbers.
-The numerical implementation of SPOD is performed on two-dimensional cross-stream slices of the velocity field at $x/D = 10$, corresponding to a location 10 diameters downstream of the body.
+In this study, SPOD is utilized to extract the eigenspectra of the velocity field in the near to intermediate wake region downstream of the disk, with comparisons drawn across two different Reynolds numbers.
+The numerical implementation of SPOD is performed on the time-resolved simulation data at two-dimensional cross-stream slices of the velocity field.
 The mean-subtracted dataset, comprising $N$ snapshots, is divided into $N_{\text{blk}}$ blocks with an overlap of $N_{\text{ovlp}}$ snapshots per block.
 Each block contains $N_{\text{freq}}$ entries, and the data matrix is structured as:

 where each snapshot vector is defined as $\vect{q}^{(i)} = [\vect{u}'^{(i)}, \rho'^{(i)}]^{T}$.
 Assuming statistical stationarity, a discrete Fourier transform is applied in time to each block, resulting in $N_{\text{blk}}$ Fourier realizations $\hat{\vect{Q}}_f$ for each frequency $f$.
 The SPOD eigenvalues and eigenvectors at a given frequency are then obtained by solving the eigenvalue problem: